Welcome!

-Alan has worked in a consulting or training capacity in over 50 countries and has trained hundreds of officials in the principles and practice of sustainability and sustainable development.
-He is a recognised pioneer in sustainability, applying a systems-based approach that has contributed to advances in city planning, education and training, economic policy development, and business management.
-Alan was formally recognized as a leading contributor to the field with his induction into the International Sustainability Hall of Fame in 2013.
+Alan has worked in over 50 countries and has trained hundreds of officials in the principles and practice of sustainability and sustainable development.
+He has been recognised as a pioneer in sustainability for the work he did in applying a systems-based approach to city planning, education and training, economic policy development, and business management.
+Alan was inducted into the International Sustainability Hall of Fame in 2013.

-At Sida, Alan was responsible for directing Swedish development aid on the themes of strengthening civil society, advancing scientific research, building institutional capacity, and mobilising private finance, as well as for fostering innovation for sustainable development throughout the agency.
-In this position, he acted as a deputy to the Director-General of Sida, participating in the overall leadership of the agency and representing the Government of Sweden in a diplomatic capacity at international fora, such as those convened by the World Bank and the United Nations.
+At Sida, Alan was responsible for directing Swedish development aid for programs related to mobilising investment capital with financial guarantees, strengthening civil society, advancing scientific research relevant to development issues, and building institutional capacity, as well as fostering innovation for sustainable development throughout the agency.
+In this position, he acted as a deputy to the Director-General, participating in the overall leadership of the agency and often representing the Government of Sweden in a diplomatic capacity at international fora, such as those convened by the World Bank and the United Nations.

 Alan is currently working on “Gaia’s Dreams: An Optimist’s Guide to Creating Positive Futures,” the third and final book in his “Optimist Trilogy” (expected to be completed in 2026).
 The series began with his environmental bestseller Believing Cassandra (1999, revised 2012) and continued with The Sustainability Transformation (2012).
 Alan is also the author of Sustainability is for Everyone (2014, revised 2017), a small, widely read book designed to introduce and demystify the topic for people of all ages and backgrounds.
 He has also published two books of poetry, an essay collection, and a book on organisational change with the German coaching expert Axel Klimek (Parachuting Cats into Borneo, 2017).
 Many of his books, published in English, have also been translated into other languages.